Moms who travel for work

 6. Return with Lots of Love and Gifts

 After a long week of meetings and presentations, the first thing you want to do is get home and take a warm/cold shower.
 But your kids need your attention more than anything.
-Try to spend at least 15 minutes with the kids when you arrive home.
-Lie or Sit next to them on the bed, talk with them, and give kisses and hugs.
+When you arrive home, try to spend at least 15 minutes with the kids.
+Lie or Sit next to them on the bed, talk with them, and give kisses and hugs. moms who travel for work and returns with Lots of Love and Gifts

-And, of course, don’t forget to bring them some souvenirs when you return.
-It will not only bring a smile to your child’s face but will also remind you of your wonderful time on the trip.
+And, of course, remember to bring them some souvenirs when you return.
+It will bring a smile to your child’s face and remind you of your wonderful time on the trip.
 And if you come home empty-handed, don’t worry about it.
 You can fix that.
 Amazon has authentic souvenir items from the 50 states and countries ranging from Canada to India.
 With an Amazon Prime membership, you can choose to receive FREE Same-Day Delivery on a broad selection of souvenir items.

 7. Take Kids with You if Possible